Renfrewshire Council

 Our Biodiversity Duty Report

-The report demonstrates that the Council has made good progress in enhancing biodiversity, particularly through delivery of the Green Network identified in the Renfrewshire Local Development Plan and supporting a range of partners to assist in the delivery of biodiversity activities.
+The report demonstrates that we have continued to make good progress in enhancing biodiversity and supporting partners and the community in the delivery of biodiversity activities.

-The Council will continue to support biodiversity through implementation of actions set out in the Renfrewshire Biodiversity Action Plan, Renfrewshire Local Development Plan and Renfrewshire Community Plan.
+We will continue to support biodiversity through implementation of actions set out in the Renfrewshire Biodiversity Action Plan, Renfrewshire Local Development Plan and Renfrewshire Community Plan.

 More information